yangke/cluehunter/README.md

 # cluehunter
 **ClueHunter** is an auxiliary tool for crash point reverse data flow analysis.
 It generate data flow graph according to the gdb debug log(C program source code level).
-It receive manually specified sink variables that cause the last line crash, and do interprocedural analysis, on the log trace.
-To obtain the auto debug trace first, the tool `robot_dbg.exp` in cluehunter requires the under debug program to be compiled with profiled code information (gcc **-g** opreation).
+It receive manually specified sink variables that cause the last line crash and perform interprocedural analysis on the log trace.
+For obtaining the auto-debug trace, the tool `robot_dbg.exp` in ClueHunter requires the program under debug to be compiled with profiled code information (gcc **-g** operation).

 ##Quick Start Cookbook
 ###Install
-ClueHunter depend on **graphviz** to generate the picture frome the dot file.
+ClueHunter depends on **graphviz** to generate the picture from the dot file.
 ####For Ubuntu
 ```
 sudo apt-get install git